Yle Radio Suomi

 Yle Radio Suomi is a radio channel owned and operated by Finland's national public service broadcaster Yleisradio (Yle).
-The station's main focus is on music and sport, but it carries a variety of other programmes, including news and phone-ins, as well as up to eight hours a day of regional programming on weekdays (six hours on Saturdays).
+The station's main focus is on music and sport, but it carries a variety of other programmes, including news and phone-ins, as well as up to eight hours a day of regional programming on weekdays.
 The channel is also noted for its live coverage of music festivals.
+Radio Suomi is the most listened radio station in Finland with a market share of 51 percent.

+Regional presence

+As of 2025, Radio Suomi broadcasts all of its content from either the Pasila headquarters, or from Tampere during 6-10 AM and 2-6 PM.
+During the PM slot, each of the 18 regional news desks join the broadcast twelve times to share regional content.
+During these windows, their feed is only broadcast to their respective regions.
+This means that listeners in Helsinki will hear content from Helsinki, while listeners in Oulu will hear content from Oulu.

 History

 Yle Radio Suomi was established on 1 June 1990 – as part of Yle's restructuring of its radio channels – to be a national network bringing together the country's 20 regional stations.
 It is the legal successor of the former Rinnakkaisohjelma radio channel, originally established in 1960 as Yle's second national radio channel; later renamed Kakkosverkko (lit.
 Programme 2) in 1985.
 In 2003, the channel's music policy was shifted with the aim of attracting a younger audience.
-Yle Radio Suomi has consistently been Finland's most listened-to radio station, with a 44% overall audience share in 1999 and a 33% overall share (higher among older listeners) in 2013–2014.
+Yle Radio Suomi has consistently been Finland's most listened-to radio station, with 51% overall audience share in 2025.
+Historical data shows that the channel has had a 44% overall audience share in 1999 and a 33% overall share (higher among older listeners) in 2013–2014.